neo-empresarial/clockify-integration/README.md

 CREATE SCHEMA public;
 ```

-and run the migrations again.
+and run the migrations and seeds again.